 The Warrior Archetype lives in each of us.
 We call upon the warrior to act with courage, integrity, and devotion.

 Action for action’s sake, non-attachment, and devotion are a few of the themes that arise in the conversation between Arjuna and Krishna.
 When examining the Gita, we can apply the essential concepts to our lives today, making this story so relatable and compelling.

 The reader is able to identify with Arjuna as he prepares for war; the battlefield is the metaphor for any tough decision or event we must go through and face.

 One of the most celebrated legends of Indian philosophy, the Bhagavad Gita, appears in many, if not all, of Clara’s training.
-We discussed some of the key themes in our podcast discussion and how they relate to current events we experience as a global community.
+We discussed key themes in our podcast discussion and how they relate to current events we experience as a global community.

 Read the highlights from our talk below, or listen to the full discussion.